 - How Long Should I Wear my Stage 2 Faja?

-After you switch over to your Stage 2 faja, you should wear it for approximately three months.
+After you switch over to your Stage 2 faja, you should wear it for six months.
 You should plan to sleep in your Stage 2 faja as well.
 Throughout the entire day, your goal should be to have your Stage 2 faja at all hours except for when you are showering or washing your garment.
 You can discontinue all garments after six months, and cannot start waist training until you are done with your Stage 2 faja.

 - Can I Wear Undergarments Underneath my Stage 2 Faja?

 By the time you begin wearing your stage 2 faja, it should be OK to wear underwear beneath your garment.
 Take note of how your skin is healing to make sure there are no visible marks forming from the underwear.

 - How Often Should I Wash my Stage 2 Faja?

 Just like your Stage 1 faja, it is VERY important to keep your Stage 2 faja clean to prevent any infections.
 You should try to wash your stage 2 faja every other day to keep them clean and free of any body fluids.